 Tax Process for Self-Employed Hair Stylists

 At tax time, a self-employed stylist can utilize tax form 1040 to complete his or her taxes.
-You’ll also be required to complete Schedule C to determine whether income earning during the year is considered a profit or loss.
-Then Schedule SE is completed to determine the amount of self-employment taxes that is required.
+They will also be required to complete Schedule C to determine whether income earning during the year is considered a profit or loss.
+Then Schedule SE is completed to determine the amount of self-employment taxes that are required.

-If you have submitted quarterly tax payments, these amounts are deducted from the required tax amount for the total yearly income.
+If the stylist has submitted quarterly tax payments, these amounts are deducted from the required tax amount for the total yearly income.
 Professional stylists who have refrained from submitting early tax anticipation payments are required to send the full amount of self-employment taxes.

-On the form 1040, you’ll list all deductions, including dependents.
-If you qualify for earned income credit, it is possible for the refund amount to cover self-employment taxes.
+Form 1040 is used to list all deductions, including dependents.
+If the stylist qualifies for earned income credit, it is possible for the refund amount to cover self-employment taxes.
 Stylists who are 25 years old or younger may qualify themselves for earned income credit and lower self-employment tax amounts.

-You can deduct the cost of expenditures for your business, while preparing your federal income taxes.
+The cost of business expenditures can be deducted, while preparing for federal income taxes.
 The tax form 1040 offers stylists an option to list these expenses as a total amount.
-Although the IRS does not require you to submit receipts for these costs, it is beneficial to the stylist to keep these records in the event of an audit.
+Although the IRS does not require the submission of receipts for these costs, it is beneficial to the stylist to keep these records in the event of an audit.

 Additionally, the stylist is required to file a state tax return based on local income tax laws.
 Self-employed stylists are also required to pay taxes related to this filing status based on state guidelines and tables.
-You may additionally deduct the cost of expenditures related to running your booth or business when filing.
+The cost of expenditures related to running the booth or business may also be deducted when filing.

 Tax Preparation for Hourly Hair Stylists

 All hourly hair stylists fill out either tax form 1040 or 1040EZ.
-The one you choose to fill out depends on your filing status.
-For instance, if you plan to claim dependents, it is best to use form 1040.
-When filing taxes, you can utilize the information shown on the W-2 received by your employer.
+The correct form depends on filing status.
+For instance, if a stylist plans to claim dependents, it is best to use form 1040.
+When filing taxes, utilize the information shown on the W-2 received by the employer.

 How Can Avalon Help?

-Avalon is a full service college providing career training for aspiring hair stylists.
-We offer complete training to you, which includes the business end of the industry.
-Our business training program is aimed to equip our students with the skills required to manage a beauty salon.
+Avalon is a full service beauty college providing career training for aspiring hair stylists and beauty professionals.
+We offer training, which includes the business end of the industry.
 Contact us for more information and get started on building your dream career or starting your own business!